-- To facilitate organizational change.

-- To help implement new strategy.

-- To identify how each area may change in the future.

-- To facilitate the merger of organizations.
+- ?
+To identify how each area may change in the future. - ?
+To facilitate the merger of organizations.

-a) 7s factors
+3 a) 7s factors

 In McKinsey model, the seven areas of organization are divided into the 'soft' and 'hard' areas.
 Strategy, structure and systems are hard elements that are much easier to identify and manage when compared to soft elements.
-On the other hand, soft areas, although harder to manage, are the foundation of the organization and are more likely to create the sustained competitive advantage.
+On the other hand, soft areas, although harder to manage, are the foundation of the organization and are more likely to create the sustained competitive advantage. analyzed alone.
+So the key in 7s model is not to look at your company to find the great strategy, structure, systems and etc. but to look if its aligned with other elements.
+For example, short-term strategy is usually a poor choice for a company but if its aligned with other 6 elements, then it may provide strong results.